 What’s great about this method is it helps to cook even a large bird evenly due to the whole bird laying at an even level.
 The spatchcock method keeps the whole bird juicy and tender, and since all of the skin is exposed, not sitting in turkey drippings, it also makes for great crispy skin on the entire turkey!

-Another bonus of smoked spatckcock turkey is it speeds up the cooking time on larger birds making this a great cooking method
+Another bonus of smoked spatchcock turkey is it speeds up the cooking time on larger birds making this a great cooking method Spatchcoc chi

 Wondering how to spatchcock a turkey?
 Start by removing the bird from the packaging and removing the gizzards, pat the turkey dry with paper towels, and get a cutting board out.